Assessing imbalance in signed brain networks: Results

 \section{Results}

-Let us, now, employ the proposed validation procedure to carry out a `binary-to-binary' analysis, i.e. obtain statistically validated \emph{binary} projections of multivariate \emph{binary} time series, defined by the `rule' that any two nodes sharing a significantly large number of concordant (discordant) motifs are connected by a positive (negative) edge (see also fig.~\ref{fig:2}).
+Let us, now, employ our validation procedure to carry out a `binary-to-binary' analysis, i.e. obtain statistically validated binary projections of binary multivariate time series, defined by the `rule' that any two nodes sharing a significantly large number of concordant (discordant) motifs are connected by a positive (negative) edge.